-How to grow marigolds from seed
+How to grow marigolds from seed – a step-by-step guide to cultivating these blazing blooms

 If you're wondering how to grow marigolds from seed, you're in good company.
-A favorite in gardens around the world, marigolds are full of color and bring a burst of summer cheer to any windowbox, hanging basket, planter or border.
+A favorite in gardens around the world, marigolds are full of color and bring a burst of summer cheer to any window box, hanging basket, planter or border.
 Not only popular with gardeners, they are also a favorite of butterflies and bees.

 For best results, it's important to know when to start marigolds from seed indoors.
 With some solid growth behind them, you can plant marigolds outdoors, where they are easy-to-grow, excellent companion plants.

-How to grow marigolds from seed from a packet
+How to grow marigolds from seed: step-by-step

 Marigold seeds are one of the easiest flowers to grow from seed.
-If you're sowing indoors, then you can start growing them anytime between late winter and early spring, while if you're planting them directly, then wait until late spring to early summer before sowing your seeds.
+If you're sowing indoors, then you can start growing them anytime between late winter and early spring.

 - Fill seed trays or cell packs with seed compost.
+We love these cardboard trays from Amazon, as each plug can be planted directly into the soil.

 - Press the seeds into the compost.